Asmod4n/mruby-io_uring/README.md

 end
 ```

-uring.wait accepts two arguments, the number of operations to wait for and a timeout as a float value, if a timeout occurs false is returned.
+uring.wait accepts two arguments, the number of operations to wait for, by default 1, and a timeout as a float value, if a timeout occurs false is returned.

 API Docs